Jesper-Hustad/assignments/nodes/tree.md

     args = arg.split(" ")
     numOne, operator, numTwo = args[0], args[1], args[2]

-#   using pyllist to convert string to linked list
     n1 = dllist([int(n) for n in list(numOne)])
     n2 = dllist([int(n) for n in list(numTwo)])